 Part 3.
 Onion Skinning Transition from Traditional to Digital Techniques

-In traditional animation, the question “What is onion skinning?" was addressed differently since it was a manual practice.
+In traditional animation, the question “What is onion skinning in animation?" was addressed differently since it was a manual practice.
 Back then, animators layer translucent paper or flipped through drawings on light tables when they had to compare frames and check smooth transitions were created.
 Although it proved an effective approach, it required a high degree of skill and time, especially while handling detailed sequences.

 As animation moved to digitalization, software started developing to replicate fundamental techniques and today, onion skinning techniques came built-in in animation programs.
 Now, artists can customize the number of frames, alter transparency, and adjust the color code of frames for clarity.
 This way, the spirit of traditional methods is preserved, and the process is streamlined with greater control all at once.